daltondiaz/spring-kotlin-blog/README.md

 ## Tools

-- Intellij Communinty Edition, to programming in kotlin
+- [Intellij Communinty Edition](https://www.jetbrains.com/idea/download), to programming in kotlin
-- Visual Studio Code, to programming in js
+- [Visual Studio Code](https://code.visualstudio.com/), to programming in js
-- DBeaver, to access the database ( For me is the best ide to connection with database in linux)
+- [DBeaver](https://dbeaver.jkiss.org/), to access the database ( For me is the best ide to connection with database in linux)

 ### Backend

 - PostgreSQL to management the database.
 You can change the database in file application.properties and add your dependence in build.gradle
 - Spring Boot
 - Kotlin, I want use 100% kotlin in this project, discovery news challenges and improve my knowledge in this language
+- Jwt Authentication between backend and frontend, the responsible for this is Spring Security.

 ### Frontend